klaryon/whatsapp_react_clone/README.md

 # Whatsapp clone

 Build a Whatsapp clone with React and next.js.
+Sign in with Google authentication using firebase.

 Get a preview at: https://whatsapp-react-clone-tr.vercel.app/